Skip to main content

 That’s a lot of people.

-In fact, 60.6% of the world’s population uses social media according to Data Reportal.
+In fact, 63.8% of the world’s population uses social media, according to Data Reportal.

 And the average time people spend on social media every day is 2 hours, 24 minutes in 2024.

-So, social media is where more than half of the world hang out on a daily basis.
+So, more than half of the world hangs out on social media on a daily basis.

 And they spend a lot of time scrolling.
 But…